jundalisay/superb/content/en/research/smith/jurisprudence/intro.md

 Personal rights are those that can be claimed by a lawsuit from a person, but not aquocumque possessore.
 Examples are all debts and contracts.

 The payment or performance of these can be demanded only from one person.

 If I buy a horse and have him delivered to me, though the former owner sell him to another, I can claim him a quocumque possessore; but if he was not delivered to me I can only pursue the seller.

-The four kinds of real rights are=
+The four kinds of real rights are:
 - Property
 - Servitudes
 - Pledges